Home Help for families Information & advice Education & learning Education & learning England Transport to school and college Transport in England

 If your child is on roll at a mainstream school but has been placed temporarily in a pupil referral unit, they can get school transport if they meet the eligibility criteria, even if they don’t qualify for their usual school.

 Most children now start school in the September after their fourth birthday.
-There is no duty to provide transport until children reach compulsory school age – the term after they turn five.
+There is no duty to provide transport until children reach compulsory school age – the term after they turn five – but there is discretion to do so.
+For example, some local authorities will provide transport to four-year-olds in reception class who’ll be eligible once they’re of compulsory school age.

-Your local authority may provide transport for four-year-olds in reception class if they will be eligible when they are five.
-If you are turned down, it may be possible to challenge a decision on equality grounds if your four-year-old has to attend a school at some distance from home, rather than their local mainstream school.
+If you are turned down because of your child’s age, it may be possible to challenge a decision on equality grounds if your four-year-old has to attend a school at some distance from home, rather than their local mainstream school.

 If your child has an EHC plan, you have the right to have your preferred school named in section I if it meets specific criteria, including suitability and efficient use of resources.